yuksk/SIDAM/readme.md

 choose *Menubar > Help > Show Igor Pro User Files* in Igor Pro.

-Instead of copying the file and folder, you can also make shortcuts or symbolic links of them in the designated folders.
-This would be useful for updating SIDAM in future if you clone the files.
+Instead of copying the file and folder, you can also make shortcuts or symbolic links to them in the designated folders.
+This would be useful for updating SIDAM in the future if you clone the files.

 If you use Igor Pro 8, you need an extension file.
 See issue [#37]( https://github.com/yuksk/SIDAM/issues/37).

 ### Launch SIDAM
-Lanuch Igor Pro, choose *Menubar > Macros > SIDAM* in Igor Pro, and you will find a new menu item *SIDAM* in the menu bar.
+Launch Igor Pro, choose *Menubar > Macros > SIDAM* in Igor Pro, and you will find a new menu item *SIDAM* in the menu bar.
 If Igor Pro is already running, you need to restart it after installing SIDAM.